Squibs/timeline-portfolio/src/app/views/markdown-pages/twitch-streamers.md

 url: 'https://squibs.github.io/twitch-streamers/'
 github: 'https://github.com/Squibs/twitch-streamers#twitch-streamer-status'
 broken: false # leave here on this file, one of them has to have it
+description: 'This is a project where I worked with the Twitch API.
+It displays a list of streamers that can be filtered to show only the ones that are live or the ones that are offline.
+The Twitch API is constantly changing, so this is now running off of a freeCodeCamp cached pass-through that may show out of date information.'
 ---

 ### Project Information